Artisanal fishery vessels, especially those in developing countries or remote areas, are too small to accommodate a traditional observer.

 Monitoring bycatch in small scale coastal gillnet fisheries, is notoriously challenging, due to the inability to place observers on small vessels, and the difficulty of verifying information provided by fishers during interviews.

 For them, resources can be scarce and new technologies difficult to implement.

-Support and assistance to artisanal fisher focus on improving practices and management, but often ignores commercial viability and profitability.
+Up until now, support and assistance to artisanal fishers have focused on improving practices and management, but often ignores commercial viability and profitability.

 A high proportion of small scale coastal fisheries revolve around the use of large-mesh gillnets, which can be set from small vessels with small crews in a wide variety of water depths and marine and coastal habitats.

-Gillnets are one of the least discriminating types of fishing gear, and are the gear most often associated with marine mammal bycatch 8-10.
+Gillnets are one of the least discriminating types of fishing gear, and are the gear most often associated with marine mammal bycatch.*

 Existing technologies are focused on vessel monitoring and not on verifying the origin of seafood products.

 Remote Electronic Monitoring (REM) systems have been developed in the US and Europe, and have had moderate success in using recorded video to monitor the volumes of non-target fish bycatch as fish are sorted on board.